“Labor Omnia Vincit” McKay Law

 Punitive Damages

-Where the underlying conduct was particularly egregious, exemplary damages can apply.
+Where the underlying conduct was particularly egregious, enhanced damages may be recoverable.

 Special Considerations for Children